massoncheg/forgejo-docs/user/actions.md

 ## Services

-PostgreSQL, redis and other services can conveniently be run from container images with something similar to (see the [full example](https://code.forgejo.org/actions/setup-forgejo/src/branch/main/testdata/example-service/.forgejo/workflows/test.yml)):
+PostgreSQL, redis and other services can be run from container images with something similar to the following.
+See also the [set of examples](https://code.forgejo.org/actions/setup-forgejo/src/branch/main/testdata/example-service/.forgejo/workflows/).

 ```yaml
 services: